henders/StudentDB/README.md

 * Tested?
   * A series of small unit and functional tests exercise the code.
-  * Run them with 'rake test'
+  * Run them with 'rake test'.

 * Well designed?
   * Designed using the strategy pattern to allow external sources to be swapped out, e.g. REST API instead of the File loader.
 Instead of instantiating a FileDataSource object to pass to our StudentDB interface, maybe instantiate a SqlDataSource object.